ruchikachavhan/quality-diversity-pretraining/README.md

 # quality-diversity-pretraining
-Code for the paper - Quality Diversity for Visual Pre-training
+Code for our ICCV 2023 paper - Quality Diversity for Visual Pre-training